For people who do not write or speak English, or are not comfortable communicating in English, the Department will make appropriate arrangements.

 If your issue is the subject of a due process hearing, then pursuant to federal regulations, PRS is required to set aside the issues contained in your complaint that are also subject of due process proceedings until a finding has been reached in your case.
 Once your case is concluded with the BSEA, PRS will resume consideration of any noncompliance issues that were not addressed through the hearing.
 All findings made by the BSEA hearing officer, however, are final and cannot be reviewed.

 In order for PRS to resume work on your case when your involvement with the BSEA is complete, information regarding your case will be shared between the two agencies.
 That information will include your case number in each agency, your name, your child's name, your address, and your school and district.

-What should a parent do if he or she believes the school district is retaliating against him or her, or the parent's child, because of a complaint filed with PRS or a hearing requested with the BSEA?
+What should a parent do if they believe that the school district is retaliating because of a complaint filed with PRS or a hearing requested with the BSEA?

 The Department may also refer you to the Office for Civil Rights (OCR) within the U.S. Department of Education.
 OCR has the authority to enforce the legal right to be free from retaliation under federal civil rights laws prohibiting discrimination on the basis of disability, sex, race, color, and national origin.
 You may contact OCR directly at:

 Office for Civil Rights-Boston Office

 US Department of Education

 5 Post Office Square, 8th Floor

 Boston, MA 02109-3921